 Sweet and sour sauce is a classic.
 But did you know that there are so many ways to make the sauce?
-Would you believe me if I told you that there is even a no-cook version of sweet and sour sauce?
+So, yes, there is a no-cook version of sweet and sour sauce.

-Here is a recipe for a great tilapia dish that can be served as a finger food for the beer drinkers (was there ever a shortage of beer drinkers between Christmas and New Year?).
+This dish of tilapia fritters with honey lemon sauce can be served as a finger food for the beer drinkers (was there ever a shortage of beer drinkers between Christmas and New Year?).
 But not only is it great as a pulutan, served with rice, kids will love them too.

 You can fry the fish fritters and prepare the sauce ahead of time, then simply reheat the fish in the oven before pouring the sauce over them.